 So far, you have:

-prepared a detailed project plan with detailed work schedule
+prepared a detailed project plan with a detailed work schedule

 engaged your team in the process, making them accountable for their actions